François Payard

-François Payard (born July 16, 1966) is a French former pastry chef at some of the world's finest restaurants, including Le Bernardin and Daniel in New York City.
+François Payard (born July 16, 1966) is a French pastry chef at some of the world's finest restaurants, including Le Bernardin and Daniel in New York City.
 He was the owner of Payard Patisserie & Bistro, FP Patisserie, and FP bakery in New York City; he resigned as chief executive in 2016, and they closed after about a decade of existence in January 2018.

 Biography

 Born in Nice, Payard grew up spending much of his time in his grandfather's pastry shop, Au Nid des Friandises, on the Riviera.

 After moving to New York City in 1990 from traveling around Paris honing his skills in three-star Michelin rated pastry kitchens, chef François Payard began his New York City career at Le Bernardin and Restaurant Daniel where he earned recognition in the kitchen as the 1995 recipient of the James Beard Association "Pastry Chef of the Year" award, honoring him for his unique pastry designs and high attention to flavor.

 In 1997, Payard opened his first Pâtisserie and Bistro with Payard Pâtisserie and Bistro on Manhattan’s Upper East Side.
 Currently, Payard has locations in Korea, Brazil, Japan, and Caesar’s Palace in Las Vegas.